Necessary Maintenance #20029

 The method should be moved to

-#1 Updated by Gianluca Petrillo about 1 year ago
+#1 Updated by Gianluca Petrillo almost 3 years ago

 The standard way LArSoft used to approach this type of migrations is two-steps: